What will I need to bring?

 May I cook in my room?

 Rooms are not equipped for cooking full meals.
-Each hall has an area where there is a microwave oven, sink and vending area.
-Some halls have full kitchens for residential use.
+Each hall has an area where there is a microwave oven, sink and vending area; and some halls have full kitchens for residential use.
 DO NOT bring hot pots, oil popcorn poppers, toaster ovens, toasters or other cooking appliances, including George Foreman Grills.

 Are there places to study in the halls?